Tran Quoc Pagoda - A Must-see Religious Site in Hanoi

 In the past, Tran Quoc Pagoda was the Buddhist centre of Thang Long Imperial citadel.
 Kings Ly and Tran frequently visited the pagoda on holidays and Tet, praying for the nation's prosperity and peace, therefore several palaces were built to serve the kings like the Thuy Hoa Palace, the Ham Nguyen Palace.

-As an ancient Buddhist pagoda built for a long time, Tran Quoc Pagoda’s appearance has changed a lot over time.
-The size and architecture of the temple now is the result of a major restoration in 1815.
-The total area of the pagoda is more than 3000m2, including the tower, garden, ancestral house and upper hall.
+As an ancient Buddhist pagoda built for a long time, Tran Quoc Pagoda’s appearance has changed significantly.
+The size and architecture of the temple now are the result of a major restoration in 1815.
+The total area of the pagoda, including the tower, garden, ancestral house, and upper hall, is more than 3000m2.

-The pagoda belongs to the Theravada Buddhism in Vietnam with the structure and architecture following to strict principles, including 3 main layers: Tiền Đường (the front house), Thượng Viện (upper hall), Nhà Thiêu Hương (incense crematorium), which connects together in the form of the word Công (工).
+The pagoda belongs to Theravada Buddhism in Vietnam with the structure and architecture following to strict principles, including 3 main layers: Tien Đuong (the main hall), Thuong Vien (upper hall), Nha Thieu Huong (incense crematorium), which connects together in the form of the word Công (工).

 tran quoc pagoda hanoi vietnam